AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/installing_rr.rst

   import roadrunner

-If the command comes back with out compalaint then the installation is probasbly ok.
+If the command comes back with out complaint then the installation is probably ok.

 Mac OS
 ++++++